LibreCAD/docs/appx/contributing.rst

 Translation
 -----------

 Help localize LibreCAD, we currently support over 30 languages.
-Our translation server is at https://translate.librecad.org/ .
-You can complete new languages, or request creating translations for a new language in the forum.
+Our translation server is at https://translate.librecad.org/.
+You can contribute to a language already started or or request the creation of a translation for a new language in the forum in the **LibreCAD-translate** section.